klchambers/CI-Feb25-hackathon2/README.md

 ## Judging Criteria
 ### Innovation/Creativity (is the app unique in comparison to others alrady out there?)
 - We believe that our app is unique as it includes all kinds of couple.
-If you're married and looking for a date night or simply looking for a friend to walk your dog with, you can find it at 'Git a Date''.
+If you're married and looking for a date night or simply looking for a friend to walk your dog with, you can find it at 'Dating Events'.
 ### UI/UX (is the app intuitive, visually appealing and easy to navigate?)
 - We love the look and feel of our site.
 The soft tones and intuitive design make finding your perfect date night easy!
 ### Functionality (does the app function as intended?)
 -
 ### Social impact (does the app address critical issues like inclusivity, safety or accessibility?)
-- Here at PROJECT TBC, it doesn't matter who are you or who you love, you're welcome here.
-With a moderation system amdeasy to navigate filters including LGBTQA+ and neurodiversity, we want PROJECT TBC to be a safe space for everyone.
+- Here at Dating Events, it doesn't matter who are you or who you love, you're welcome here.
+With a moderation system amdeasy to navigate filters including LGBTQA+ and neurodiversity, we want Dating Events to be a safe space for everyone.
 ### Documentation (is the project well planned out?)
 - Continue reading to find out!